 While the general idea of predictive maintenance is intuitive, predictive maintenance systems rely on a myriad of sensor data for machine condition monitoring.
 Some of those sensors measure:

 - Rotation speeds

-And let’s look at how do those data, for example increased vibrations, get translated into maintenance actions.
+Let’s look at how those data, for example increased vibrations, get translated into maintenance actions.

 This approach is labor intensive, not scalable and depends heavily on the team involved.
 However, most companies still operate in this fashion, consultants still sell Lean and Six Sigma projects.
 Management, like science, advances one funeral at a time, especially in oligopolies where short term survival of companies are guaranteed.
 However, long term decline of such manual approaches is quite evident:

 Funny side note, tried to have the same graph for keyword lean.
 Lean is surging in popularity!
 Increase in people’s desire to get fit dwarfed any trends due to Lean management practice.

 While manual methods provided the possibility of constant improvement, Computerized Maintenance Management Systems (CMMS) allowed dispatching technicians, tracking their progress and control overall maintenance effort.
 While clearly more efficient that spreadsheets, most CMMS systems still did not provide significant analytics capabilities.

 Engineers with detailed knowledge of an industrial machine’s working principles, build a mathematical model of that specific industrial machine.
 These models are fed real-time data to produce insights.
 Because they need to be custom-built for each machine, they are not scalable across the factory floor.
 Additionally, they can only be produced with sufficient accuracy by the teams that built the machine, reducing competition for this service.
 Therefore, they are practical only for organizations without more generic analytics capabilities that want to enable predictive maintenance on a few critical systems.